fazzam12345/Lithology-Prediction-from-Well-Logs/README.md

 ### Main Function
 - Orchestrates the entire flow of the application, from UI creation to data processing and visualization.

 ---

-## Contributing 🤝
-Feel free to open issues and pull requests!

----